qfishpear/fishrss/README-en.md

 ## Filter by uploader and use tokens by torrent size `filter.py`

-In a word, this script monitors new torrent files in `source_dir`, save the ones that fullfills given conditions to `dest_dir`, and then spend the tokens according to the torrent size limit.
+In a word, this script monitors new torrent files in `source_dir`, saves the ones that satisfy given conditions to `dest_dir`, and then spends the tokens according to the torrent size limit.

 ### Warning
 * Filtering will slightly increase latency comparing to the raw irssi-autodl and might have influence on the racing performance.